 The following are the most well-known and common varieties of hallucinogenic mushrooms.

-Psilocybe cubensis, also known as the golden cap, Mexican mushroom, or common large Psilocybe, is one of the largest hallucinogenic mushrooms with a reddish-brown cap and a white or yellowish stem.
+Psilocybe cubensis, also known as the golden cap, Mexican mushroom, or common large Psilocybe, is one of the biggest hallucinogenic mushrooms with a reddish-brown cap and a white or yellowish stem.
 This species grows on cattle dung in moist climates.

 - Psilocybe baeocystis – sometimes called the blue bell or potent Psilocybe, has a dark brown cap and a brownish stem when it’s fresh.
 This species grows on rotting logs and peat in fields.

 - Psilocybe semilanceata – or liberty bell, is found in grassy, damp fields where animals graze, but it doesn’t grow on dung.
 This small mushroom has a light brown or yellow cap with a fine point.
 This species is often confused for Psilocybe pelliculosa.

 - Psilocybe pelliculosa – or the liberty cap, which does not have the narrow conical cap and is a weaker hallucinogenic.